Economy of Gibraltar: Finance

 In 2008 Gibraltar was listed for the first time in the Global Financial Centres Index published by the City of London Corporation.
 The Rock was ranked 26th in a list of 69 leading finance centres around the world based on an online survey of 1,236 business professionals, who provided a total of 18,878 assessments.
 In the most recent GFCI report of 2011, Gibraltar was ranked 63rd in the world, and 8th of the leading offshore financial centres (OFCs).

-The Tax Justice Network ranked Gibraltar at #43 out of 71 jurisdictions on its 2011 Financial Secrecy Index.
+The Tax Justice Network ranked Gibraltar at No. 43 out of 71 jurisdictions on its 2011 Financial Secrecy Index.
 Gibraltar's "secrecy score" was 78, equating to Switzerland in that category.

 Gibraltar was also ranked in the top 20 centres for e-readiness, coming 20th after major capitals and leading offshore centres.